rails/webpacker/docs/v6_upgrade.md

 16. Review the new default's changes to `webpacker.yml` and `config/webpack`.
 Consider each suggested change carefully, especially the change to have your `source_entry_path` be at the top level of your `source_path`.

-17. Make sure that you can run `bin/webpack` without errors.
+17. Make sure that you can run `bin/webpacker` without errors.

 18. Try running `RAILS_ENV=production bin/rails assets:precompile`.
 If all goes well, don't forget to clean the generated assets with `bin/rails assets:clobber`.

 19. Run `yarn add webpack-dev-server` if those are not already in your dev dependencies.
 Make sure you're using v4+.

 20. Try your app!

+21. Update any scripts that called `/bin/webpack` or `bin/webpack-dev-server` to `/bin/webpacker` or `bin/webpacker-dev-server`

 ## Examples of v5 to v6